-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 9 vulnerabilities that were fixed in 1 bulletins announced today by Adobe.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Enterprise TruRisk Platform to protect organizations against 9 vulnerabilities that were fixed in 1 bulletins announced today by Adobe.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
 Visit Qualys Security Blog to prioritize remediation.

 Adobe has released 1 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities: